swap9820/BeSafe/README.md

 2. Calculate the distance between all the instances of humans detected in the frame.
 3. Classify the determined distances as 'Alert' or 'Ok' for social distancing.

-### Output (Video)
-This demo video is performed on the public “OXFORD TOWN CENTRE” dataset

 ### Requirements:

 1. Numpy